sabre-io/Baikal/README.md

 # 1. About this package

 This package contains a release of Baïkal.
-Go to http://baikal.codr.fr to get more information about this package, and upgrades.
+Go to http://baikal-server.com to get more information about this package, and upgrades.

 # 2. What is Baïkal ?

 Baïkal is an open source lightweight CalDAV and CardDAV server.
-It's developped by Jérôme Schneider (http://jerome.io) and based on the SabreDAV library.
+It's developped by Base8 (http://base8.fr) and based on the SabreDAV library.
 Baïkal is distributed under the GPL license.

 To get more info about the GPL license, visit